 Ecology and Anthropology in Tanzania combines field research with cultural immersion in East Africa and is designed to help students learn about the centrality, the methods, and the rewards of field work in both the social and natural sciences.
 Over the course of the program, students will live with local host families in the Usa River community near Arusha and take classes in ecology, cultural anthropology, and Swahili.
-Excursions and field trips to sites such as local Maasai villages and national parks (Serengeti, Tarangire, and Mount Kilimanjaro) provide unique opportunities to learn about and interact with the people, wildlife and landscape of Northern Tanzania.
+Excursions and field trips to sites such as local villages, national parks and wildlife refuges provide unique opportunities to learn about and interact with the people, wildlife and landscape of Northern Tanzania.
 The culmination of the program is research conducted under the guidance of regional experts, with the goal of serving student scholarship and contributing to a larger community benefit in Tanzania.

 - Deepen your knowledge of ecological, cultural anthropology, and behavioral issues through extensive field inquiry at unique sites, firsthand experience, and coursework.

 - Develop your understanding of Tanzanian society, and cross-cultural literacy through cultural immersion.

 - Develop a working knowledge of Swahili language.
 Students receive instruction with MS-TCDC language teachers, and meet with local university students who serve as conversation partners.

 - Apply research knowledge to an on-going research project under the guidance of local experts.

 Program Location and Living Arrangements